Gold IRA & Precious Metals IRA Investing

 At SDIRA Services, clients have the option to choose the precious metals storage services offered by one of the storage facilities shown below for the secure safekeeping and storage of their IRA-owned precious metals:

-1. Brink's Global Services ("Brink's") storage facility located in Los Angeles, California, or
+1. Brink's Global Services ("Brink's") storage facility located in Los Angeles, CA, or Salt Lake City, UT, or

 2. Delaware Depository Service Company ("Delaware Depository") located in Wilmington, Delaware.